MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Synapse/Get-AzSynapseActiveDirectoryOnlyAuthentication.md

 ```

 ## DESCRIPTION
-The **Get-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet gets Azure Active Directory (Azure AD) only authentication for a specific Synapse workspace.
+The **Get-AzSynapseActiveDirectoryOnlyAuthentication** cmdlet gets Microsoft Entra ID only authentication for a specific Synapse workspace.

 ## EXAMPLES